alxshelepenok/lumen/content/posts/ic-action-an-open-source-github-action-to-deploy-canisters-to-the-internet-computer.md

 ## Fleek's IC Deploy Action for Deploying Canisters via GitHub

-There are many ways to deploy and work with canisters, like DFINITY's [dfx CLI](https://sdk.dfinity.org/docs/developers-guide/cli-reference.html) and SDK.
+There are many ways to deploy code/apps to canisters on the Internet Computer.
+For example, DFINITY's [dfx CLI](https://sdk.dfinity.org/docs/developers-guide/cli-reference.html) and SDK.
 But, working on the IC for a while, we thought everyone could use a little CI seamlessness on their canister management lives.
 So, the team jumped onto the task and built this open source GitHub Action for it

 **TL;DR on how it works?** First you'll create and deploy a project/canister using the dfx CLI in your repository, and then you'll add Fleek's IC Deploy Action to your CI/CD pipeline, which will automatically trigger new deployments to you canister when commits are pushed to that repo.